THE FANDANGOE SKIP

 THE FANDANGOE SKIP 2022

-The Fandangoe Skip is powered by The Fandangoe Kid, CAUKIN studio, the Skip Gallery and The Loss Project.
+The Fandangoe Skip was powered by The Fandangoe Kid, CAUKIN studio, the Skip Gallery and The Loss Project.
 The new commission brings together the additional experience of architectural practice CAUKIN Studio and itinerant art space, Skip Gallery who previously worked together to create The Feelings Library in central London.
 The London project happened from July - August 2022 in Peninsula Square, Greenwich and as part of Canary Wharf’s Festival14.
-More than 1500 people accessed a full therapeutic programme over the 12 dates of the installation, curated by The Loss Project, offered participants free ice cream (made by A Portuguese Love Affair, Hackney) + chats, hand massage, movement and dance, creativity, tarot and opportunities to talk.
-You can find out more about our facilitator team by clicking on their links below:
+We've reached thousands of people across the installations, alongside therapuetic programmes curated by The Loss Project, the SKIP offered participants free ice cream (made by A Portuguese Love Affair, Hackney) + chats, hand massage, movement and dance, creativity, tarot and opportunities to talk.
+You can find out more about the London facilitator team by clicking on their links below:

 The Loss Project